Remote Sensing Applications and Uses

 65. Pinpointing your position on Earth with Global Positioning Satellites

 In May 2000, the GPS switch (also known as selective availability) was flicked.
 Suddenly, accuracy has changed from the size of an airport to the size of a small shed.
 GPS has led the way for great innovative products like car navigation systems and unmanned aerial vehicles.
 It’s no wonder why the GPS has been ranked one of the top 50 greatest breakthroughs since the wheel.

 66. Providing a base map for visual reference and assisting orient the map reader

 Orthoimagery provides an extreme amount of detail of the focus and surrounding areas.
 Maps always communicate a message.
 As maps are location-based, aerial imagery assists readers to orient themselves.
 It provides context and reference information and can instantly provide the lay of the land.
 And nowadays, there are so many sources to choose from such as Bing, Google, Open Street Maps, and NASA’s Globeview.

 Some of the most breathtaking views are from space.
-Evidence of this is in NASA’s 75 page collection of Earth images (NASA’s Earth as Art) seen from space.
-The collection of Earth observation images were taken from the Terra, Landsat, EO-1, and Aqua satellites.
+Evidence of this is in NASA’s 75-page collection of Earth images (NASA’s Earth as Art) seen from space.
+The collection of Earth observation images was taken from the Terra, Landsat, EO-1, and Aqua satellites.
 In this Earth art masterpiece, you can find some of the most intriguing patterns and geometry of our oceans, atmosphere, and land features.

 Oil spills have profound effects on marine life and the surrounding environment.
 An oil spill requires a quick response so the oil doesn’t disperse.
 Satellites can maximize the search for oil slicks.
 Not only can satellites determine the extent of the oil spills, but they can also identify the direction and rate of oil movement.
 This computer model uses current, ocean, and weather forecasts, also obtained by remote sensing.